wp-plugins/list-site-contributors/readme.txt

 = 1.1.0 =
 * Added option: Added option to specify the number of characters in the search results description.
 = 1.1.1 =
-* Minor fix: Max characters get.
+* Minor fix: Max characters get error fix.